-Jaguars RB Etienne likely out for season with foot injury
+Jaguars RB Etienne out for season with left foot injury

 JACKSONVILLE, Fla.
-(AP) — Jacksonville Jaguars rookie running back Travis Etienne is likely out for the season after injuring his left foot in Monday’s preseason loss at New Orleans.
+(AP) — Jacksonville Jaguars rookie running back Travis Etienne is out for the season after injuring his left foot in Monday’s preseason loss at New Orleans.

 The team said Tuesday that Etienne, a first-round draft pick from Clemson, has a Lisfranc injury.
-He is expected to have surgery as soon as possible.
+He was placed on injured reserve and is expected to have surgery as soon as possible.

+Since Etienne was placed on IR before the final 53-man roster deadline next Tuesday, his season is over.

 Losing Etienne is a significant setback for the Jaguars, who planned to use him to create mismatches in the slot and as a third-down back.